 One of the more popular spots for four-legged hikers, Mission Creek Preserve offers more than 17 miles of dog-friendly trails through stunning desert scenery.
 Far removed from the bustle of modern life, Mission Creek Preserve lets you see the Coachella Valley’s natural side.
 Walk along sandy trails, see local wildlife like rabbits and roadrunners and get the perfect vacation photos in front of the historic stone buildings found throughout the preserve.
-Mission Creek’s namesake stream also flows all year long, so Fido can easily keep cool during your adventure.
+Mission Creek’s namesake stream also flows all year long (results may vary depending on conditions).
+Check out the Mission Creek Stonehouse Trail .

-Scenic trails and sparse traffic make the Whitewater Canyon Loop Trail a great pick for a dog-friendly hike with beautiful views of the oasis.
-See the beauty of the San Jacinto Mountains and desert canyons on this 3.5-mile trail, where Whitewater River not only keeps the area lush but also lets you cool off with a quick splash.
+Scenic trails and sparse traffic make the Whitewater Canyon Loop Trail a great pick for a dog-friendly hike with beautiful views of this Southern California oasis.
+See the beauty of the San Jacinto Mountains and desert canyons on this 3.5-mile trail, where Whitewater River not only keeps the area lush but also lets you cool off with a quick splash (water results may vary).
 Take your dog up the 600-foot climb to take in some of the best views of the surrounding mountainsides.

 Discover the natural beauty of La Quinta at the Cove Oasis trail network, tucked away at the top of the La Quinta Cove.
 Two short, flat trails take you and your four-legged hiking buddy from the parking lot to the Cove Oasis, making this one of the easier options for a quick jaunt into the desert’s beauty.
-Dogs are also welcome to join you on the trail between the Boo Hoff and Bear Creek trailheads but cannot go past these landmarks.
+Dogs are also welcome to join you on the Cove Oasis Loop between the Boo Hoff Loop and the Bear Creek Nature Trail but cannot go past these landmarks.
 Leashes are a must when exploring La Quinta Cove Oasis.

 While these are great trails to take your dogs on, please respect the trails that don’t allow dogs in efforts to protect and conserve the local Bighorn Sheep population.